kqco-beep/kqco-info-stealer/README.md

 How to use.

-1) Lunch the Info Stealer in the .zip file.
+1. Lunch the build.exe in the zip file.

-2) Read the how to in the tool.
+2. Pick an exe to build.

+3. Once built u will have full control over the build

+4. This Malware is detectable by most anti malware programs.

 Enjoy:)